Bike Friendly Transit

 Bicycles are allowed on all MetroRail trains, and bringing one along is easy!
 If trains are full, bikes may be limited to eight total per train, or four per compartment.

 When you arrive at the station, please use the designated crossing area to get to the station platform.
-We ask that you don't ride your bike in any of the station areas, including the corridors and platforms, for safety reasons.
+For safety reasons, please walk your bike on the platform.
 When you hear your train announced, simply move to the area behind the white boarding line and wait to board.
-Please keep your bicycle close to you so it doesn't interfere with other waiting passengers, and as a courtesy, wait until all passengers have cleared the doorway before getting on.
+Please keep your bicycle close to you, and as a courtesy, wait until all passengers have cleared the doorway before getting on.
 Bike racks are located in each car near the entrances.

 Please see our instructions for loading your bike on the train.

 - Only standard-sized bicycles are permitted on board, which includes standard electric and folding bicycles.

 - We do not allow tricycles, tandems, bicycles with training wheels, cargo bikes, recumbent, or gasoline-powered bicycles or scooters on board.

 - In the event of an emergency evacuation, bicycles in racks should remain in place on the train.

 - Cyclists are responsible for their own bicycles and all actions, injuries, losses and/or damages resulting from their bicycles in station platform areas and on board trains.

 How We're Making Bikes + Buses Even Better:

 Cyclists told us that they need more secure bike parking.
 So we built seven electronic card-accessed enclosed shelters - called MetroBike Shelters - at popular MetroRail and MetroRapid stations Purchase your MetroBike card today.